glortho/manager-profile/README.md

 **I expect you to put forward your best effort each day.** My job isn't to drag a team over the finish line.
 It's to help everyone do their best work.
 If we succeed in doing that, everything else will fall into place one way or the other.
 I know that "best effort" translates to different things on different days.
 There isn't a person on the planet who fires on all cylinders every day.
 Having said that, if you find yourself in a dissatisfying pattern of not being able to give your best, let's talk about it sooner rather than later!

-**I expect you to be present at meetings.** I hate useless meetings.
-I promise to keep them to a minimum, and to keep them relevant to you.
-If I fail to keep these promises -- you find yourself drawn by irrelevance down into the rabbit holes of the internet during a meeting -- please tell me, either in the moment or afterwards.

 **I expect you to help your fellow teammates if they need it.** Our team is not fully functional if everyone is working independently in parallel.
 No matter how much knowledge and experience each of us has, there will be lots of times